delawaremathguy/ShoppingList17/README.md

 * (*13Nov*) Location.append(:Item) now renamed to Location.addToItems(:Item).  a reciprocal Location.removeFromItems(:Item) has been added, and the relationship Location.itemsOptional is now marked `fileprivate`.
 * (*17Nov*) Fixed issue with multi-section list presentations in ShoppingListView and AllMyItemsView not properly persisting display choice in UserDefaults by adding an onChange() modifier to each view.
 * (*27Nov*) Added a badge to the shopping list icon (in a TabView) or shopping list label (in a NavSplitView sidebar) to show the count of items on the shopping list.
+* (*07Dec*) "Fixed" a crash when navigating from LocationsView to edit a Location in ModifyExistingLocationView?
+(It started crashing in the simulator, but was working fine on device).)

 ## General App Overview